 1. Keep the entertainment early.

 Most event planners will tell you that the entertainment should be the close of the night.
-Without a doubt, that seems logical, but there’s a question we have to get an answer to first.
-How long is the event?
+Without a doubt, that seems logical, BUT how long is the event?
 If the banquet is two hours (or three with a cocktail hour at the beginning), the entertainment being the close of the evening is a great idea.
-However, if your event is three or more hours, and people are seated for a large majority of the time, then having the entertainment as a closer is a less than ideal option.
+However, if people will be seated for 3+ hours, having the entertainment as a closer is a less than ideal option.
+People can lose some of their enthusiasm.
+This isn’t because the evening’s activities are dull.
+Three hours can just be a long time to sit, and worse, pay attention.

 Most banquets usually have these elements: dinner, awards/recognition, raffles, entertainment/speaker.
 All of these elements are fine.
 However, the energy level of the crowd needs to be maintained to get your money’s worth out of the entertainer.
-Think about it, if you’re tired, even your favorite show on TV isn’t always enjoyable.
-So, if you’re paying money for an entertainer, why give them a less than enthused crowd?
 A great way to keep the energy up at a banquet of three hours or more is to have the entertainment right after the meal.
-This keeps people engaged and having fun, it’s a fun break in the other activities, and the evening can be closed with recognition and awards.
+This keeps people engaged and having fun.
+It’s a fun break in the other activities, and the evening can be closed with recognition and awards.

 2. Keep your audience closer…

 My show is extremely interactive.
-If people are sitting at tables, I want them as close to the stage as they can possibly be.
+When people are sitting at tables, I want them as close to the stage as they can possibly be.
 If my closest audience member is 20-30 feet away, then it’s going to be extremely hard to interact with them.
-If the closest audience member is less than 5 feet from the stage, my job is going to be extremely easy.
+However, if the closest audience member is less than 5 feet from the stage, my job is going to be extremely easy.
+I know, that seems close.
+However, to prove my point, I’ve had keynote speakers change their technical riders after working the same events as me.

 Here’s one more piece of advice on this.
 Not only do I like the audience to be as close as possible to me, I like them to be as close as possible to each other.
 Instead of tables being 12-15 feet apart, make them 7-10.
 The tighter the group, the more energy in the room and the better the show.